-- Helps lower cholesterol levels
+- Help lower cholesterol levels

-- Cuts the risk of stroke
+- Slash your risk of stroke

-- Supports healthy blood pressure
+- Support healthy blood pressure

-- Encourages weight loss
+- Encourage weight loss

 Found exclusively in plant foods, fiber is either soluble or insoluble.
 Soluble aids vital nutrient absorption by slowing digestion, and insoluble adds bulk to the stool, helping waste—and toxins—pass more quickly from the intestines.
 But to get these benefits, I recommend getting at least 30 grams of fiber every day.